 - Hand foot and mouth disease

 Sometimes, at the end of a course of antibiotics (last two days at most) and if the child is fit to go back to school, the School Nurse can administer the antibiotic.
 To do so, parents need to provide the medicine in its original packaging, and to sign and return to CFBL the “parental consent form for administration of medicines”.

 If a child feels unwell at school, the School Nurse may phone his/her parents to organise an early collection.
 If neither of the parents can pick up their child, they can designate a relative or friend (aged 18+) to do so, unless, in the case of a secondary pupil, parents agree for the child to go home unaccompanied.

 To designate another person, parents will have to inform the school by email, providing the first name, surname, and class of the child and the first and last names of the adult collecting the pupil.

 When leaving the school, the parent (or designated person) will need to sign out at reception.

 Exceptionally, in case of high temperature for example and while awaiting collection, the School Nurse may administer medicines.
-To do so, parents need to complete, sign and return to the School the “parental consent form for administration of medicines” and the “school nursing form” (see below).
-The school will ask parents to complete these forms at the start of the school year.
+To do so, parents need to complete the “school nursing form”.
+The school will ask parents to complete the Google Form at the start of the school year.
 Without a parent’s prior written consent, the School Nurse will not administer any medicine to a child.

 If a student has a problem, is facing difficulties, is late or absent from school, or even simply has a question, the student support staff is here to help.